mclaeysb/mclaeysb.github.com/carto.md

 I'm on team *Open Knowledge*; contributing to OpenStreetMap, using <mark>Open Source tools</mark> and sharing my own code, learnings and creations as much as possible.
 Let's create *knowledge for the many, not the few*.

-Tools I've used include QGIS/GDAL -- Mapbox GL JS -- JavaScript/Node -- SQL/Postgres -- R/dplyr -- Python/Pandas/Jupyter -- CLI -- Git -- MatLab -- and even Ruby/Jekyll to make this very website (10/10 would recommend!).
+Tools I've used include QGIS/GDAL -- Mapbox/MapLibre GL JS -- Leaflet -- JavaScript/Node -- SQL/Postgres -- R/dplyr -- Python/Pandas/Jupyter -- CLI -- Git -- MatLab -- and even Ruby/Jekyll to make this very website (10/10 would recommend!).

 **I've cooperated with:**